 Many of these elephants are transported from organisations fronting as sanctuaries.
 Examples of this include, Pinnawala Elephant Sanctuary, where injured and sick elephants of all ages, are taken from the wild under the guise that they need treating, but instead they are utilised as money making schemes, where they are beaten into submission so that tourists can touch them, feed them and ride them.
 This includes babies, who like the adults are chained up so tourists can make contact with them during feeding time.
 This is a well-known fact amongst the locals.
 In addition, these elephants are often loaned out to temples and towns folks for festivals and parades.
 What justification is there to overlook our morals and indulge in these selfish moments?

-The Elephant transit home in southern Sri Lanka, is a facility where injured baby elephants are nurtured back to health and then released and returned back to their mothers in the wild.
-The babies ranged from new-borns to 7 years old (the maximum age at which they are returned to the wild).
-Their days are spent roaming freely in the neighbouring Udawalawe National Park.
+The Elephant transit home in southern Sri Lanka, is a facility where injured baby & adolescent elephants are nurtured back to health, and then released and returned back to their mothers in the wild.
+The babies range from new-borns to 7 years old (the maximum age at which they are returned to the wild).
+Their days are spent roaming freely in the neighbouring Udawalawa National Park.
 The only time tourists can view them, is during their 3 hourly feeding sessions, where they are herded into a spacious feeding pen with a station for milk and an area where fresh grass is laid down for them to eat.
 Tourists are not permitted any physical contact with the elephants, and watch from behind a wire fence so as not to disturb the animals.
 There is a large sign stating ‘The Jungle Is Quiet, You be quiet too’, encouraging silence amongst the eager spectators.
-The youngest elephants were let in first, and they wandered in in pairs or 3 at a time, a bit like Noah’s Ark.
+The youngest elephants were let in first, and they wandered in in pairs or three at a time, a bit like Noah’s Ark.
 Some of them were very naughty, with one new born who kept running back for more milk.
 Others got a gentle tap with a thin stick, from the carers when they tried to push other elephants out of the way, but judging by how often the carers were ignored, I would say that these elephants were very happy and carefree.